 24 Jun Stem Challenge: Fireworks in a Jar

-This week is the last week of our academic year, and next week we begin our Summer Program 2021.
-The theme for Week 1 is America the Beautiful!
+The theme for Week 1 of our Summer Program was America the Beautiful!
 As we celebrate the end of the school year leading up to the Fourth of July, let’s make some fireworks in a jar for this week’s #CMMSSTEMChallenge.

 - Clear jar or cup